Attorney David I. Fuchs

 A few different lane-keeping safety features are helping prevent these types of crashes.
 Lane departure warnings can alert the driver with flashing lights, sounds, or steering wheel vibrations when he or she drifts out of the lane.
 Lane departure assists automatically correct the vehicle to keep it in the proper lane.
 Blind spot warning technologies use radar to detect vehicles you might not otherwise be able to see.

 Angle accidents, or collisions between two vehicles at an angle, are the second-most common, after rear-end collisions.
 Many vehicles today come with front, rear, and side collision alerts and automatic braking capabilities.
 These technologies can detect when a vehicle is approaching from the front, rear, or side – while a driver is backing out of a driveway, for example – and automatically apply the brakes to prevent an accident.
 Make a list of the safety technologies you want in your next vehicle before shopping for a new car to help you make the best decision.
-The last thing you want to do is get injured and find yourself speaking with a personal injury lawyer.
+The last thing you want to do is get injured and find yourself speaking with a car accident lawyer.